MicrosoftDocs/azure-dev-docs/articles/python/cloud-development-provisioning.md

 1. **Subscriptions**: each Azure subscription has its own billing account and oftentimes represents a distinct team or department within an organization.
 In general, you provision all the resources you need for any given application within the same subscription so they can benefit from features like shared authentication.
 However, because all resources can be accessed through public URLs and the necessary authorization tokens, it's certainly possible to spread resources across multiple subscriptions.

 1. **Resource groups**: within a subscription, resource groups are containers for other resources, which you can then manage *as* a group.
 (For this reason, a resource group typically relates to a specific project.)
 Whenever you provision a resource, in fact, you must specify the group to which is belongs.
 Your first step with a new project is usually to create an appropriate resource group.
-And by deleting the resource group you deallocate all of its contained resources rather than having to delete each resource individually.
+And by deleting the resource group you de-allocate all of its contained resources rather than having to delete each resource individually.
+Trust us when we say that neglecting to organize your resource groups can lead to many headaches later on when you don't remember which resource belongs to which project!

 1. **Resource naming**: within a resource group, you can then use whatever naming strategies you like to express commonalities or relationships between resources.
 Because the name is often used in the resource's URL, there may be limitations on the characters you can use.
 (Some names, for example, allow only letters and numbers, whereas others allow hyphens and underscores.)